ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 ## Feature recap!

-### Here are the features you need for your MVP.
-Rememeber, this is a Kickstarter with no Users.

-Everyone should seek to get through the features before the challenge.
+Everyone should seek to get through the MVP features.
 If you do, pat yourself on the back!

+### MVP Features: No Users

 **If you feel you need some guidance, checkout `/playbook.md` !!!!!**